 Probably the most famous place in the United Kingdom, Buckingham Palace serves as the current primary London workplace and residence for the reigning sovereign of the United Kingdom.
 It was originally built as a private residence by the Duke of Buckingham (hence the name) in the early 18th century, but was later acquired by British royalty and expanded over time.

 During our visit Queen Elizabeth II was not in residence, as indicated by the flying of the Union Flag instead of the Royal Standard above the palace.
-However, we were not able to actually visit Buckingham Palace during our time in London as the palace is only open for public visits for about 8 weeks per year (generally August and September), but I would love to visit next summer!
+However, we were not able to actually visit Buckingham Palace during our time in London as the palace is only open for public visits for about 8 to 10 weeks per year (generally August and September).

 Perhaps the most famous square in London, this green square is surrounded by a number of iconic sites as well as a number of administrative buildings, including Westminster Abbey, the Palace of Westminster, the Supreme Court, and many government buildings of Whitehall.